 11. Complaints, Enquiries and Access to Information Requests

-In most circumstances, the Australian Information Commissioner will not investigate a complaint if an individual has not first raised the matter with Us.
-For this reason, We ask individuals to agree to submit all complaints relating to this Policy to Us first, so that We have an opportunity to resolve complaints before they proceed to any relevant authority.
-Individuals are asked to direct all complaints and enquiries to Us at email@example.com and to see sections 12 and 16 below for further details.
+In most circumstances, the Australian Information Commissioner will not investigate a complaint if an individual has not first raised the matter with us.
+For this reason, we ask individuals to agree to submit all complaints relating to this Policy and to our handling of PI to us first, so that we have an opportunity to resolve complaints before they proceed to any relevant authority.
+Individuals are asked to direct all complaints and enquiries to us at firstname.lastname@example.org and to see sections 12 and 17 below for further details.

 12. How to make a Complaint, Enquiries and Access to Information Requests